charlesmchen/WeView2/TutorialIPhoneDemo.md

 <source src="videos/video-B2B0C11D-E1A1-4CAE-B4B4-D043D5989B4E-40400-0001287E815CD5CB.webm" type="video/webm" />
 </video>

 ### Getting Started

 We'll use one WeView (the _rootView_) to layout the contents of the screen.

 {% gist 7295271 %}

 ### The Activity Indicator

 We'll start with the easiest element of the layout, the activity indicator.

 * We add the activity indicator to the _rootView_ with _\[addSubviewWithCustomLayout:\]_.
-This method can be used for any subviews are laid out alone.
+This method can be used for any subviews that are laid out alone.
 * In this case, we don't need to need configure the layout or the subview.
-The default behavior is to center-align the subview, and the subview should receive its desired size which is again the default behavior.
+The default behavior is to center-align the subview at its desired size.

 {% gist 7295479 %}

 ### The Header

 * We'll use a separate WeView for the header, the _headerView_.
 * The headerView is populated with a "title" UILabel and a "tag" button.
 * The UILabel and button use separate layouts; the label is center-aligned (the default behavior) and the tag button is right-aligned.
 * The headerView is added to the rootView with top alignment.
 * We call _setHStretches_ on the headerView so that it stretches horizontally, extending to the edges of the screen.

 {% gist 7294435 %}

 ### The Pillbox Buttons

 * We add the pillbox buttons in a _horizontal layout_.
 * We configure the buttons' layout with bottom alignment.

 {% gist 7295582 %}

 ### The Background

 The background image is the trickiest part of the layout.

 If we simply wanted to stretch the background image's UIImageView to fill the screen, we could simply:

 * Configure the UIImageView with _\[setStretches\]_, so that it would stretch vertically and horizontally.
 * Configure the UIImageView with _\[setIgnoreDesiredSize\]_, so that its size was based solely on the available space in the layout and add it to the rootView in its own layout.

 {% gist 7295674 %}